-Analogous to approximation schemes, it is possible to distinguish between efficient and non-efficient kernelization schemes: a PSAKS is size efficient if the size of the approximate kernel is bounded by $f(\varepsilon) \cdot p^{O(1)}$, where p is the parameter and f is a computable function independent of p.
-Our bound on the approximate kernel size in Theorem 5 implies that we do not obtain a size efficient PSAKS for either STEINER FOREST or STEINER TREE.
+Analogous to approximation schemes, it is possible to distinguish between efficient and nonefficient kernelization schemes: a PSAKS is efficient if the size of the approximate kernel is bounded by $f(\varepsilon) \cdot p^{O(1)}$, where p is the parameter and f is a computable function independent of p.
+Our bound on the approximate kernel size in Theorem 5 implies that we do not obtain an efficient PSAKS for either STEINER FOREST or STEINER TREE.
 This is in contrast to the existence of efficient approximation schemes for the same parameters in Theorems 1 and 4.
-We leave open whether a size efficient PSAKS can be found in either case.
+We leave open whether an efficient PSAKS can be found in either case.
 Interestingly, we also do not obtain any PSAKS for the UNWEIGHTED DIRECTED STEINER TREE problem, even though by Theorem 2 an EPAS exists.
-In fact this is not surprising given the following theorem.
+We leave open whether a PSAKS can be found for this variant as well.